 Personal Balance Sheet

 A personal balance sheet determines and communicates your financial worth.
 It contains your total assets (current estimated value of your assets) and total liabilities (what you owe).
-You can make your own balance sheet or get templates of balance sheet online from various websites such as finanacialplanningdubai.com and such, or by purchasing software such as “balance sheet made simple” from online sites.
+You can make your own balance sheet or get balance sheet examples online from various websites such as finanacialplanningdubai.com and such, or by purchasing software such as “balance sheet made simple” from online sites.

 An asset is usually anything that you own which has significant financial value.
 An asset usually consists of liquid money (bank balances, fixed deposits, money market accounts), all investments (this includes any mutual fund investments, insurance policies, company shares, college savings accounts etc), sale value of all the land/homes you own, resale value of all the vehicles you own, personal property value (resale value of jewellery, household items, etc) and other assets.
 Summation of all the above categories will give you the amount of total asset you possess